google/flexbox-layout/README.md

   regardless of the flex items being processed in the the previous flex line) This attribute is ignored if the `flex_wrap` attribute is set to `nowrap`.
-  The equivalent attribute isn't defined in the original CSS Flexible Box Module specification, but having this attribute is useful for Android developers to flatten the layouts when building a grid like layout or for a situation where developers want to put a new flex line to make a semantic difference from the previous one, etc.
+  The equivalent attribute isn't defined in the original CSS Flexible Box Module specification, but having this attribute is useful for Android developers.
+For example, to flatten the layouts when building a grid like layout or for a situation where developers want to put a new flex line to make a semantic difference from the previous one, etc.